spyderman4g63/pin_ctas/readme.txt

 **Pin CTA** is a powerful WordPress plugin that helps you encourage Pinterest sharing with stylish, customizable call-to-action buttons.
 Available as both a Gutenberg block and shortcode, it's perfect for food bloggers, DIY websites, and any content creator wanting to boost their Pinterest engagement.

 The plugin includes ten professionally designed styles, ranging from classic Pinterest red to elegant color combinations that will match any website theme.

+Join our [Traffic Alchemy community](https://traffic-alchemy.beehiiv.com/subscribe?utm_source=pin_cta) to discover proven strategies for growing and monetizing your websites and social media profiles.
+Get insider tips on driving traffic, maximizing ad revenue, and mastering affiliate marketing straight to your inbox!

 = Key Features =